Faculty Research Interests

 The Olson laboratory studies neurodevelopmental disorders that disrupt dendritic initiation and growth.
 The dendrite is a major component of the wiring of the brain, and disruptions of dendritic development are associated with profound intellectual disability and epilepsy.
 We use multiphoton microscopy and mouse disease models to examine how genetic mutations, early neural activity and environmental factors affect dendritic growth and brain structure.

 The Pignoni lab focuses on the roles of transcription factors and signaling molecules in neurogenesis and eye development.
 We primarily use the Drosophila melanogaster as an in vivo model, as it provides us with an incomparable platform for genetic analyses.
 We also work in cell culture and in yeast to dissect protein function at a molecular level.
 Lastly, we rely on transcriptomics to understand gene networks.
 Genes we study are cause of congenital disorders in humans.
-Dr. Pignoni currently serves as the Interim Chair of Neuroscience & Physiology.
+Dr. Pignoni also serves as the Chair of Neuroscience & Physiology.

 Modification of synaptic neurotransmission at glutamatergic synapses and activation of Ca2+-dependent second messenger systems contribute to the processes of learning and memory, neuronal survival and differentiation.
 These systems play important roles in the neuronal dysfunction that is observed following stroke and ischemia, focal epilepsies, and Alzheimer’s disease.
 The Vallano lab was previously focused on analysis of the expression and functional responsiveness of distinct excitatory amino acid receptors (NMDA subtypes), modulation of responses by Ca+2-dependent protein kinases, and examination of the roles of these receptors and kinases in neuronal survival and differentiation. *Note that I have transitioned from research to medical education and my laboratory is no longer operational.
 I am available to discuss these research ideas with interested students, staff, and colleagues.